Mr-vtx/Chukwubuikem/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# 👨‍💻 Hi, I'm Chibuike Wisdom.
+# 👨‍💻 Hi, I'm Chukwubuikem Wisdom.
 A Software Technician & MERN Stack Developer 🚀

 I have a strong background in **IT Support**, **Computer Networking**, and **Software Installation & Troubleshooting**.
 Over the years, I've honed my skills in providing high-quality tech support and optimizing systems for businesses and individuals.